node-saml/xml-crypto/README.md

 When verifying a xml document you must specify the following properties on a ``SignedXml` instance:

-- `sign.signingCert` - **[optional]** your certificate as a string, a string of multiple certs in PEM format, or a Buffer, see [customizing algorithms](#customizing-algorithms) for an implementation example
+- `sign.publicCert` - **[optional]** your certificate as a string, a string of multiple certs in PEM format, or a Buffer, see [customizing algorithms](#customizing-algorithms) for an implementation example

 The certificate that will be used to check the signature will first be determined by calling `.getCertFromKeyInfo()`, which function you can customize as you see fit.
-If that returns `null`, then `.signingCert` is used.
-If that is `null`, then `.signingKey` is used (for symmetrical signing applications).
+If that returns `null`, then `.publicCert` is used.
+If that is `null`, then `.privateKey` is used (for symmetrical signing applications).

 You can use any dom parser you want in your code (or none, depending on your usage).
 This sample uses [xmldom](https://github.com/jindw/xmldom) so you should install it first: